 How Do You Crochet a Quick Scarf?

-The quickest scarf you can make is a simple rectangle made from one of the easiest stitches which is double crochet.
-I have a simple tutorial on how to crochet a scarf that will show you exactly how to do this.
+The quickest scarf and you can make is a simple rectangle made from one of the easiest stitches which is double crochet in repeat rows.
+I have a simple pattern and tutorial on how to crochet a scarf that will show you exactly how to do this.

 What is a Crochet Scarf Pattern with Granny Squares?